 Some of my favorite examples of villain romance are the Jayd/Rasida side of the love triangle in The Stars Are Legion by Kameron Hurley, the Asmodeus/Thuan plotline in The House of Binding Thorns by Aliette de Bodard, and the Darkling and Alina from The Grisha.
 Also, of course, a certain something from Ninefox Gambit, but I won’t spoil.

 [If you know any villain romance books, please tell me.
 I know four, maybe five of them and I need more.
 I don’t care if they end up together or the villain remains a villain and gets killed, I like both options, I just want more]

-I don’t know how many of you know, as I’ve talked about this on here before, but I have a very unlikely plant-related phobia and reading about creepy, eerie forests is my version of haunted houses or whatever people find really scary and fascinating in horror books (for me, Uprooted by Naomi Novik is a horror book).
+I don’t know how many of you know, as I’ve talked about this on here before, but I have a very unlikely phobia and reading about creepy, eerie forests is my version of haunted houses or whatever people find really scary and fascinating in horror books (for me, Uprooted by Naomi Novik is a horror book).

-Even if it weren’t for my dendrophobia, I would probably love this.
+Even if it weren’t for that, I would probably love this.
 I like spooky books, especially atmospheric ones, and there are few things as atmospherics as forests.
 I remember After the Woods by Kim Savage not for its plot or its characters (even if I did like the main character) but because of the beautiful, mysterious descriptions of the woods.
 I also recently loved the forest from Strange Grace by Tessa Gratton.

 …Anything Involving Plant Magic, Really

 It doesn’t have to be scary!
 I’ll love it even more if it does, but anything involving plants and magic together is great.
 Botanical magic is a great concept and not enough books agree with me.
 The fact that I still haven’t read a witchy book in which the witches actually seem to know something about botany makes me sad.